baliga-lab/network_portal/isb_setup.md

 # Network Portal installation on ISB machines

+## General remarks

+Our goal should be to delegate software management to IT rather than trying to manage then compiling our own packages - they know the server environments much better than the developers !

 ## How to install Network Portal on ISB's standard CentOS Unix machines.

 Network Portal is a Django web application.
 I built and installed Python 2.7.3 in /local/python and got several Python modules using PIP.
 We use the Apache web server and WSGI, Postgres, and Solr which depends on Java and Jetty.